 After defeating the boss, both players will receive some souls.
-The phantom will be returned to his own world, and the host can no longer summon any more players.
+The phantom will be returned to his world, and the host can no longer summon any more players.

-When it comes to playing with random players in co-op, things get a little more complicated.
-Playing with anyone through Password Matching removes any summoning restrictions the game may have, but random summon signs have a few caveats.
+Things get a little more complicated when it comes to playing with random players in co-op.
+Playing with anyone through Password Matching removes the game’s summoning restrictions, but random summon signs to have a few caveats.

 This is to stop players with the top weapons and gear from coming into your world one-shotting every enemy and boss in the game.
 It also stops people from dropping you super overpowered gear that will make the game a piece of cake for you.

 Because it’s measured by soul level, a player on their first run can join an NG+++ player.
 Summoning works regardless of what number of times they’ve beaten the game on that character, just as long as the gap between the host and phantom’s level isn’t substantial.

 If you use Password Matching, you can negate this entire mechanic.
 The developers were thoughtful enough to allow us to co-op with friends of any level!

-The weapon level mechanic is one that was introduced in the Remastered version of the game.
-Once again this is something that can be bypassed using Password Matching but affects random co-op matchmaking.
+The weapon level mechanic was introduced in the Remastered version of the game.
+Once again, this can be bypassed using Password Matching but affects random co-op matchmaking.
 I haven’t been able to find any numbers that easily explain how weapon level matching works, but here’s a Wiki link to explain it further.

-There are 3 covenants in the game that provide different co-op abilities.
+There are three covenants in the game that provide different co-op abilities.

 - Way of White